IAmSaeve/Plaletto/README.md

 ## TODO

-- [ ] Clean up bloat from inital setup
+- [X] Clean up bloat from inital setup
+- [ ] Remove old icons and logo files when new files are ready
 - [ ] Add prettier styling
 - [ ] Spinup the app on a domain/server
 - [ ] App support for hex colors without `#`
 - [ ] Add a footer and some info text
+- [ ] Create a favicon and logo
+- [ ] Fix flow styling with many colors
+- [ ] Set correct text contrast
 - [ ] Stuff 🤷‍♂️